WeatherClient/WeatherClient/README.md

 <br> ViewModel | Featured in other clients aka Fadeaway or BadMan
 <br> TargetStrafe | Featured in other clients
 <br> Killaura | Customizable | Bypassing
+# Terminated
+The server was recently terminated.
+Please wait as I think about life...